-No matter you or your buyer’s current or future needs, everyone wins with these approaches:
+No matter what your or your buyer’s current or future needs are, everyone wins with these approaches:

 Create different countertop heights.
 Standard height is 36 inches, but you can raise or lower sections of cabinets by altering the height of the base.
 Add color-match shim strips to the bases of countertops that don’t include sinks or appliances.
 You (or a new owner) can easily remove them or add to them to adjust the height.

 Swap a standard range for a wall oven and a cooktop.
 Ranges have fixed heights.
 There’s no getting around the fact you have to bend to access the oven.
 But a wall oven conveniently installs about waist-high.

 Add pull-out shelves to base cabinets.
 Lower cabinets with doors mean having to twist like a pretzel to see what’s inside.
 Pull-out shelves put everything at your fingertips.